 Shed Power, Insulation & Comfort

-Power: Run a dedicated armoured cable from the main consumer unit.
+Run a dedicated armoured cable from the main consumer unit.
 Fit RCD protection and enough sockets for equipment (e.g., salon kit, heaters, IT, chargers).
 Check out our separate guide on installing electrics in a shed.

-Security: See the section below—locks, hardware and smart alerts.
+See the section below—locks, hardware and smart alerts.

 Shed Room Ideas

 Take your work from home setup into the garden with an outdoor office.
 Not only does this give you a quieter, distraction-free workspace, but it means going back in the house won’t feel like you’re still at work.
-You’ll need to give yourself plenty of electrical sockets, task lighting, a small heater, and of course a Wi-Fi signal.
+You’ll need to give yourself plenty of electrical sockets, task lighting, a small heater, and of course, a Wi-Fi signal.
 For full‑time office use, consider a log cabin or insulated garden room for year‑round comfort.

 If you’re qualified and want to run your beauty business from home, a salon shed is a great option.
 Create a single‑chair salon with a cutting station, mirror, storage and a portable backwash or dry‑only services to avoid plumbing.
 Prioritise ventilation and electrical safety; check planning, licensing and insurance if you’ll see clients on site.

-Consulting or Therapy Room
+Consulting or therapy room

 A calm space for counselling, coaching or physiotherapy.
 Focus on privacy (acoustic panels), cosy lighting and comfortable seating.
 If clients visit, confirm planning/parking arrangements.

-Art or Craft Studio
+Art or craft studio

 Good natural light, wipe‑clean worktops and a deep sink (if permitted).
 Add pegboards, plan chests and fume extraction for paints or resins.
 Seal floors for easy clean‑up.

-Photography Studio
+Photography studio

 A blackout‑ready studio with backdrops, stands and a small product table.
 Install multiple circuits and ceiling‑mounted rails for lights; a dehumidifier helps protect gear.
 Consider windowless sheds for this purpose.

-Workshop Shed
+Workshop shed

 Whether you’re painting, working with car parts, building furniture or making models, a garden workshop is what you need.
 Get yourself a workbench and wall racks for your tools, and get started!

 How about a music shed?
 Double‑layer plasterboard with green glue or acoustic mats.
-Floating floor if feasible.
+Floating floor, if feasible.
 Vent silently with baffles and mind noise hours.

 You’ll want slip‑resistant floors, a fold‑away grooming table and ample storage.
 Use a moisture‑tolerant wall finish and strong extraction.

-Kit out your shed with desks, whiteboard, task lights and safe storage for materials.
+Kit out your shed with desks, a whiteboard, task lights and safe storage for materials.
 Acoustic panels keep sound pleasant for video calls.

 Sheds for Fitness & Wellness

 Get yourself the ultimate home workout space with a gym shed.
-Rubber tiles, a squat rack or adjustable bench, mirror and fan.
+Rubber tiles, a squat rack or adjustable bench, a mirror and a fan.
 Plan ceiling height for overhead work.
 Use a thermostatic heater in winter.

-Yoga or Pilates Studio
+Yoga or pilates studio

 Warm flooring (LVT or cork), dimmable lights and a small sound system.
 Keep clutter hidden behind sliding cupboards.

-Meditation Retreat
+Meditation retreat

 Minimalist furnishings, soft lighting and plenty of natural textures.
 Add a low‑energy panel heater and a small bookshelf.